 - Peanut Butter & Jelly Baked Oatmeal Cups

 - Baked Banana Oatmeal

 If you enjoyed this recipe for Hot Chocolate Oatmeal, I would love for you to leave a review and comment below.

 Hot Chocolate Oatmeal

 - Stir in the oats and reduce heat to medium-low.
-Cook for 5 minutes or until the oats are thickened and creamy.
-Turn off heat.
+Cook for 1 minute if using quick-cooking oats, and 5 minutes for old-fashioned oats, or until the oats are thickened and creamy.

-- Stir in vanilla and a dash of salt.
+- Turn off the and stir in the vanilla and a dash of salt.
 Top with marshmallows if desired.